Francis P. Garvan-John M. Olin Medal

-Giordan received a bachelor’s degree in chemistry from Rutgers University in 1975 and a Ph.D. in physical organic chemistry from the University of Maryland in 1980.
-After that, she was off to Germany for an Alexander von Humboldt postdoctoral fellowship at the University of Frankfurt.
+Yennello received a B.S. in chemistry and in physics from Rensselaer Polytechnic Institute in 1985 and 1986, respectively.
+She went on to earn a Ph.D. in nuclear chemistry from Indiana University in 1990.
+After a two-year stint as a research associate at Michigan State University, Yennello joined the faculty of Texas A&M, where her research focuses on the use of accelerator-based heavy-ion reactions to study the dynamics and thermodynamics of excited nuclear matter and determine the nuclear equation of state.

-Former ACS president William F. Carroll sums up his experience with this award-winning dynamo.
-“To know Judy Giordan is to experience a type and volume of energy undocumented by physics.
-She is unrelenting in her efforts to support initiatives on behalf of science.
-She is personable, knowledgeable, and a master at getting good work done.”
+A fellow of the American Physical Society, Yennello has received numerous awards including the 2010 Outstanding Mentoring Award given by the Texas A&M Women’s Faculty Network.

-Giordan will present the award address before the Division of Business Development & Management.
+Yennello will present the award address before the Division of Nuclear Chemistry & Technology.

 Join the conversation